 Well-being and Burnout in Medical Training

-Research gap analysis derived from 2 social_science papers in our local library.
+Research gap analysis derived from 2 education papers in our local library.

 The gap